TeamEpochGithub/iv-q1-detect-sleep-states/src/configs/README.md

 #### Implemented Models types and config options

 This contains all the models and their hyperparameters that are implemented.
-The config options are the hyperparameters.
+The config options are the hyperparameters that are standard.

 - example-fc-model
     - epochs (required)